ujsi/Hoverboard-ADC-Serial-S.Bus/readme.txt

 To receive valid S.Bus protocols the output signal must be inverted by a simple electronic patch.
 //-----------------------------------------------------------------------------

+How to change the Control Mode
+After flashing this firmware connect the board and turn it on.
+You will not hear the normal sound melody, but instead you hear beeps accordingly to the selected control mode (2 is default).
+One beep for ADC control mode, two beeps for Serial Command Interpreter control mode and three beeps for RC-S.Bus control mode.
+To change the control mode turn on the board and keep the button pressed.
+After 3 seconds you will hear beeps of the next command mode.
+If you keep the button pressed, then the next mode is selected - and so on.
+After mode 3 (RC-S.Bus) the next mode will be 1 (ADC) again.
+Simply release the button after the desired mode is selected.
+The board will directly start in the new mode.
+//-----------------------------------------------------------------------------

 Programming Connector SWD
   +3.3V // Can be used as supply for analog inputs (max.
 30mA) SWCLK